§ Terminology Governance Guide

 The idea is that anyone willing to explain some concepts by (first) understanding the perception of the receiving party will go through this loop for every term that is unclear, conflates, or is otherwise not fully understood.

-At least one clear generally applicable criterium should come out of this step-by-step per term.
+At least one clear, generally applicable criterion should come from this step-by-step per term.

 Tada!
 Our matching guidelines are:

-3. As long as a term is not understood by the target group: replace it with your criteria (why-how?)
+- As long as the target group does not understand a term, replace it with your criteria (why-how?)

-4. As soon as it’s understood: define the term with those criteria and replace the criteria in the text with the term. (why-how?)
+- As soon as it’s understood, define the term with those criteria and replace it with the term in the text. (why-how?)

 § Example: Health Care intake